houph4/Bridging-Inverse-Depth-and-Metric-Depth-through-Prior-Knowledge-based-Self-Supervised-Depth-Complet/README.md

 To process the data, run the following scripts:
 - `Process_est/kitti.py`
 - `Process_est/nyuv2.py`
-- For KITTI:We have processed the train, val, saval and test of the KITTI dataset, you can also download it directly [Google Driver](https://drive.google.com/drive/folders/1MM3gwcAIz6JAED2PLrvwGRLGO8yYT5l5?usp=sharing)
+- For KITTI: We have processed the train, val, saval and test of the KITTI dataset, you can also download it directly [Google Driver](https://drive.google.com/drive/folders/1MM3gwcAIz6JAED2PLrvwGRLGO8yYT5l5?usp=sharing)
 - For NYUv2：We provide a script that can directly insert the processed data into the h5 file.
 You can do this easily.